Reliability-based Topology Optimization using Stochastic Gradients: Background

 \subsection{Problem Formulation}

 In a deterministic optimization problem, a cost function $f(\ppm): \mathbb{R}^{\np} \rightarrow \mathbb{R}$ is minimized over the design parameters $\ppm\in \mathbb{R}^{\np}$ subject to inequality constraints $q_i(\ppm) \le 0,~~i=1,\dots,\ngg$.
-In the presence of uncertainty, the robust {topology} optimization considers minimizing a combination of the expected value and variance of the cost function subject to a similar combination of the constraint violation as follows
+In the presence of uncertainty, the robust {topology} optimization considers minimizing a combination of the expected value and variance of the cost function subject to a similar combination of the constraint violation \citep{beyer2007robust,de2020topology}.
+In RBTO, however, a constraint on the probability of a failure event $F$ is added to the optimization problem, e.g.,